2016 Ocean State Summer Writing Conference

 in Kingston, Rhode Island.

 By day, absorb the wisdom and insights of some of today’s finest writers.
 By night, explore the area’s colonial history, natural landscapes and seascapes, or the art galleries, museums and world-class dining in Narragansett, Newport, and Providence.
-Writers of all levels will find master classes, craft sessions, workshops in fiction, nonfiction, poetry, playwriting, and screenwriting to suit their needs.
+Writers of all levels will find master classes, craft sessions, workshops in fiction, creative nonfiction, poetry, and screenwriting to suit their needs.